 - 6 cups all-purpose flour

 - 1 cup shelf-stable vegetable shortening or Manteca (Lard)

-Add flour, baking soda and salt to a large bowl and whisk together until completely combined.
+Add flour, baking powder and salt to a large bowl and whisk together until completely combined.

 Cut in vegetable shortening or lard with a pastry blender or the blades of a food processor until mixture resembles coarse crumbs.